 Chigozie Obioma was born in Akure, Nigeria.
 His two novels, The Fishermen (2015) and An Orchestra of Minorities (2019) were shortlisted for The Booker Prize, making him one of only two novelists to be shortlisted for all their works.
-They have won awards including the inaugural FT/Oppenheimer Award for Fiction, the NAACP Image Award and the LA Times Book Prize, and been nominated for many others.
-His books have been translated into more than 29 languages.
+They have won about a dozen prizes including the FT/Oppenheimer Award for Fiction, an LA Times Book prize, Internationaler Literaturpris, an NAACP Image Award,and have been nominated for many others.
+His books have been translated into more than 30 languages.
 The Fishermen was adapted into an award-winning stage play by Gbolahan Obisesan that played in the UK and South Africa between 2018-2019.
 He was named one of Foreign Policy’s 100 Leading Global Thinkers of 2015.
 His work have been published in The Guardian, VQR, Paris Review, New York Times, and elsewhere.
 He is the James E. Ryan Associate Professor of Creative Writing at the University of Nebraska-Lincoln and divides his time between the US and Nigeria.